doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 But it's still not exactly what we want.

+Waht does the `|` even mean here?
 If we search the internets, we would probably find an answer like:

 > What you see there is an improper list. (linked) Lists in elixir are made of a term and a pointer to the next element in the linked list, called a cons cell.
 Lists where the second element of the last cell is not the empty list is called an improper list.